Joseph (Genesis): Father's blessing and passing

 After relaying his prophecies, Israel died.
 The family, including the Egyptians, mourned him seventy days.
 Joseph had his father embalmed, a process that took forty days.
-Then he prepared a great ceremonial journey to Canaan leading the servants of the Pharaoh, and the elders of the houses Israel and Egypt beyond the Jordan River.
+Then he prepared a great ceremonial journey to Canaan leading the servants of the Pharaoh, and the elders of the houses of Israel and Egypt beyond the Jordan River.
 They stopped at Atad where they observed seven days of mourning.
 Here, their lamentation was so great that it caught the attention of surrounding Canaanites who remarked "This is a deep mourning of the Egyptians."
 So they named this spot Abel Mizraim.
 Then Joseph buried Israel in the cave of Machpelah, the property of Abraham when he bought it from the Hittites.

 After their father died, the brothers of Joseph feared retribution for being responsible for Joseph's deliverance into Egypt as a slave.
 Joseph wept as they spoke and told them that what had happened was God's purpose to save lives and the lives of his family.
 He comforted them and their ties were reconciled.

 Joseph's burial

 Burying the Body of Joseph (illustration from the 1890 Holman Bible).

 Joseph lived to the age of 110, living to see his great-grandchildren.
 Before he died, he made the children of Israel swear that when they left the land of Egypt they would take his bones with them, and on his death his body was embalmed and placed in a coffin in Egypt.

 The children of Israel remembered their oath, and when they left Egypt during the Exodus, Moses took Joseph's bones with him.
-The bones were buried at Shechem, in the parcel of ground which Jacob bought from the sons of Hamor, which has traditionally been identified with site of Joseph's Tomb, before Jacob and all his family moved to Egypt.
+The bones were buried at Shechem, in the parcel of ground which Jacob bought from the sons of Hamor, which has traditionally been identified with the site of Joseph's Tomb, before Jacob and all his family moved to Egypt.
 Shechem was in the land which was allocated by Joshua to the Tribe of Ephraim, one of the tribes of the House of Joseph, after the conquest of Canaan.